nnovak13/wdi_2_ruby_demo_modules/instructor_notes.md

 ## Using Modules as Mixins

-A Mixin is a Design Pattern that will provide methods that can be _included_ into a Class.
+A Mixin is a _Design Pattern_ that will a provide behavior that can be shared across many Classes.

-We can use Ruby modules as a Mixin.
+We can use Ruby modules as Mixins.
+It's one of the two common uses for Modules in Ruby.

-A Ruby module is defined like a class.
-Use the __module__ keyword instead of __class__. _Note: In Ruby one can NOT create instances/objects of a module_
+A Ruby module :

+* Is defined like a class but uses the __module__ keyword instead of __class__.
-##### Create a file lib/talk.rb
+* Can NOT be used create instances/objects of a module.
+* Can be mixed into a Class using the _include_ keyword.
+* When mixed in using the _include_ keyword it provides instance methods.
+* Can be mixed into the a Class using the _extend_ keyword.
+* When mixed in using the _extend_ keyword it provides class methods.

+### Demo

 Create a Talk __module__ that will have a method _say_it_.
 The _say_it_ method will output it's argument to the OSX _say_ command.

-In the terminal type 'say this is tuesday'.
+__First__, in the terminal type 'say this is tuesday'.
 Cool, huh.

+##### Create a file lib/talk.rb.

 ```
   # module is a keyword